CSC322-Grinnell/boardbank/README.md

 * Managing Organizations: view, approve, reject, add, edit, delete

 Currently, all the tests pass except for unimplemented features!

+Note: In cucumber tests, you can't put comments on the same line as code.

 ####2.2.1 Running Tests